Singular Vector Perturbation under Gaussian Noise

+PSK is a modulation scheme which uses the phases of sinusoids to encode digital data.
+If the total number of phases in use is $M$, the modulation is called M-PSK.
+Special names are given to the two most popular PSK modulation types: the 2PSK and the 4PSK, they are often called BPSK and QPSK, respectively.
+Other useful PSK types include 8PSK, 16PSK and 32PSK.

+The MPSK classification problem is to determine the number of phases in an incoming M-PSK signal.

+Figure \ref{fig:BPSK} plots a BPSK signal, where the phase of the sinusoid is reassigned in every two seconds.
+The continuous parts between every two consecutive reassignments are called symbols, and the two seconds is called symbol period or symbol duration.
+BPSK has two phases of choice, $0$ and $\pi$, so it has two type of symbols $\cos t$ and $-\cos t$.(similarly an M-PSK modulation has $M$ symbols of choice).
+If we use the phase $\pi$ to encode the binary value 1 and phase $0$ to encode 0, then the digital signal $00111101$ after modulation becomes the analog signal in Figure \ref{fig:BPSK}. \\ The mathematical description of a noisy MPSK signal $s(t)$ is as follows:

-where $T$ is called the \emph{symbol period/duration}; $p_T$ is a function supported on $[0,T]$ and is called \emph{baseband waveform}; the frequency $f_c$ is called \emph{carrier frequency}, and $\theta_c$ is the \emph{carrier phase}.
-All these parameters, whether assumed known or not, are fixed for the duration of the signal. $w(t)$ denotes an additive white Gaussian noise with two sided power spectral density $N_0/2$.
-The information is encoded in the phase parameter $\theta_n \in \Theta_M=\{\frac{2\pi i}{M}, i=0,1,...,M-1\}$. $M$ denotes the possible choice of phase shifts.
-If $M=2^m$, then each symbol period can encode $m$ binary bits.
+where for any $a>0$, $\chi_a$ denotes the characteristic function of $[0,a]$. $T$ denotes the \emph{symbol period/duration}; The sinusoidal function $cosine$ is called the \emph{carrier} wave, its frequency $f_c$ is called the \emph{carrier frequency}, and its initial phase $\theta_c$ is called the\emph{carrier phase}. $w(t)$ represents a noise term, it is usually assumed to be additive white Gaussian with two sided power spectral density $N_0/2$, for some positive number $N_0$.
+The digital information is encoded in the phase parameters $\theta_n \in \Theta_M=\{\frac{2\pi i}{M}, i=0,1,...,M-1\}$, where $\theta_n$ denotes the phase of the $n$'th symbol.
+It is easy to see that if $M=2^m$, then each symbol can encode $m$ binary bits.